 Pumpkin Chili Recipe

-One can pumpkin puree, or half a pumpkin chopped and roasted
+1 can (14 oz) pumpkin puree, or half a pumpkin chopped, roasted

-3 cups of bone broth, or more for depending on how thick you like it
+3 cups bone broth, or more depending on desired thickness

 Grated cheddar cheese